Bailey Wright: Sunderland

 Wright signed a six-month loan deal with League One club Sunderland on 21 January 2020.
 On 2 August 2020, Wright signed for Sunderland on a permanent basis, on a two-year deal.
 He scored his first goal for Sunderland in a 2–2 draw with Rochdale on 27 October 2020.

+On 1 July 2023, Sunderland announced his departure from the club.
+Wright made 107 appearances in total, serving as club captain.
+During this time he lifted their first trophy since 1973, the 2020-21 EFL Trophy at Wembley Stadium, before earning promotion back to the English second tier for the 2022–23 EFL Championship.